frabjous/open-guide-editor/README.md

 # open-guide-editor

-Web based editor based on [codemirror](https://codemirror.net/) for editing markdown and LaTeX files with live updating HTML and PDF previews.
+Highly configurable web-based text editor based on [codemirror](https://codemirror.net/) primarily designed for editing markdown, LaTeX, and html files with live-updating html and pdf previews.

+However, it can be used to edit other plain text files as well, including subsidiary files (CSS, JavaScript, pandoc templates, etc.) and see their effects live-update in their chosen root markdown/LaTeX/html document.
+The default configuration uses [pandoc](https://pandoc.org) for markdown conversions, but it can be configured to use other tools.

-This is a sequel to, and will supersede, my earlier [K(ev)E(dit)](https://bitbucket.org/frabjous/ke) editor.
-It is meant for use with the [open-guide-typesetting-framework](https://github.com/frabjous/open-guide-typesetting-framework), though could be used independently.
+It was created to be used for the [open-guide-typesetting-framework](https://github.com/frabjous/open-guide-typesetting-framework), though could be used independently.

 The project is in early development and is not fully usable yet.
 More documentation to come.